Animated English: “Falling Hare”

 As a fun activity, try to use some of the vocabulary words and phrases from this post in your conversations this week!
 And in the meantime, you can also try the quiz below!

-#8.
-What does ‘whack’ mean in the context of this cartoon?
+#4.
+What does ‘ain’t’ mean in the context of this cartoon?

 Previous